The Story of Charles McDowell

 Perhaps it's that truly maverick spirit that inspired a major donation and tribute to the Modern Languages professor's memory.

-Earlier this year, a couple committed to education and global understanding created a new endowment to establish the Charles T. McDowell Center for Critical Languages and Area Studies.
+Earlier this year, a couple committed to education and global understanding created a new endowment to establish the Charles T. McDowell Center for Global Studies.
 Betty Ruch made a gift of $580,000 on behalf of herself and her late husband, Roger Ruch.
 Their contribution is being doubled through the Maverick Match, an innovative program that matches major gifts, to establish the $1.16 million endowment.

 McDowell, who died in 2007, established the Center for Post-Soviet and East European Studies at UT Arlington in 1968.
 The Ruch endowment will enable the new center within the College of Liberal Arts to have a global focus, including Russia, the Baltic States, the Caucasus, Central Asia, Eastern and Central Europe, the Middle East and China.
 The McDowell Center also will focus on the study of languages and areas described by the National Science Foundation, the United States Department of Defense and the U.S. State Department as critical for their strategic interest and economic potential.